TALiNT Partners Insights provides invaluable information that enables businesses to make informed, strategic decisions.

 Talent attraction in a competitive market (not new but evolving consistently)

 The healthcare sector in APAC is experiencing a significant shortage of skilled professionals, making talent attraction highly competitive.
-High demand for skilled professionals, coupled with the lingering effects of COVID-19 border closures, has made it increasingly difficult to attract international talent.
-Organisations must develop innovative recruitment strategies, such as leveraging technology and AI-driven tools, introducing People Analytics functions and experts, to identify and attract the right talent.
-Additionally, creating a strong Employer Brand that highlights career growth opportunities and a commitment to diversity and inclusion can help attract top talent.
+High demand for skilled professionals and the lingering effects of COVID-19 border closures have made attracting international talent more difficult.
+Organisations must develop innovative recruitment strategies, such as using technology and AI-driven tools and introducing People Analytics.
+Creating a strong Employer Brand that emphasises career growth and commitment to diversity and inclusion can also help attract top talent.

 Employee engagement and retention (4 generations of workers adding complexities to EX)